theislab/atlas-feature-selection-benchmark/.github/ISSUE_TEMPLATE/new_metric.md

 ---
 name: New metric
-description: Suggest a new evaluation metric
+about: Suggest a new metric for the project
-title: "New metric: [METRIC]"
+title: 'New metric: [METRIC]'
-labels: ["metric", "enhancement"]
+labels: enhancement, metric
+assignees: ''

 ---

 Thanks for taking the time to suggest a new metric!